Meta-Representational Predictive Coding: Neuroscience-Informed Self-Supervised Learning: Experiments

-\paragraph{Simulated models and baselines.} We compare several circuit models (with $L=3$ layers) in our experimental simulations: \textbf{1)} generative predictive coding (GPC) circuits that process the entire input image (the more traditional PC model), including a full-image version of the classical model in \cite{rao1999predictive}, a variant of this model using ReLU activations GPC-\emph{relu}), and a variant of this GPC model using an NWTA activation with the number of winners scaled to match the total number of winners across all neural columns in the GPC-\emph{fov} and MPC models (GPC-\emph{nwta}); \textbf{2)} the GPC-\emph{fov} described earlier, which processes the same sensory information as our MPC architecture, and; \textbf{3)} variants of our proposed MPC circuit.
-Specifically, we study four variants of our MPC model ($V=6$ views), each with a different topological structure that dictates how the predictions are made and how the message passing is driven across streams.
-While we remark that many others are possible, the four cross-circuit prediction patterns that we studied (three of which are shown in \ref{fig:rpc_prediction_patterns}) included: \begin{itemize}[noitemsep,nolistsep] \item \underline{`-s1'}: this is the simplest—an all-to-all structure (every column predicts all other columns and themselves); \item \underline{`-s2'}: a single chain of local one-to-one foveal column predictions (and all parafoveal/peripheral streams predict all foveal streams as well as themselves), as in Figure \ref{fig:rpc_st2}; \item \underline{`-s3'}: a local two-neighbor (neighbor above or below and neighbor to the right or left) foveal column prediction scheme (and all parafoveal/peripheral streams predict all foveal streams as well as themselves), as in Figure \ref{fig:rpc_st3}; \item \underline{`-s4'}: all foveal streams predict all foveal streams (whereas all parafoveal/peripheral streams predict all foveal streams and themselves), as in Figure \ref{fig:rpc_st4}. \end{itemize}

-Even though the GPC models work in an unsupervised fashion, they are all ``decoder-centric'' whereas all MPC circuits are ``encoder-centric''.
-Our interest is to see if our MPC scheme offers representations as useful as these generative PC models, demonstrating that we can effectively construct encoder-centric biological models that acquire useful distributed representations of sensory input data without having to predict raw, low-level data features (e.g., pixel values).
+\paragraph{Simulated models and baselines.} We compare several circuit models (with $L=3$ layers) in our experimental simulations: \textbf{1)} generative predictive coding (GPC) circuits that process the entire input image (the more traditional PC model), including a full-image version of the classical model in \cite{rao1999predictive} and a variant of this GPC model using an N-WTA activation with the number of winners scaled to match the total number of winners across all neural columns in the GPC-\emph{fov} and MPC models (GPC-\emph{nwta}); \textbf{2)} the GPC-\emph{fov} described earlier, which processes the same sensory information as our MPC architecture; and, \textbf{3)} two variants of our proposed MPC circuit (MPC-epi and MPC-stoch; the latter of which uses stochastic foraging).
+Furthermore, we report performance of a BP-centric encoder-only SSL model, i.e., the joint-embedding architecture known as (I-)JEPA \cite{assran2023self,garrido2024learning}.
+For the two MPC circuits, we study one possible cross-stream pattern (we remark that many others are possible), as depicted in Figure \ref{fig:mpc_prediction_pattern}.
+Note that, even though the GPC models work in an unsupervised fashion, they are all ``decoder-centric'' whereas all MPC circuits are ``encoder-centric''.
+Our experimental goal is to determine if our MPC scheme offers representations as useful (or possibly better than) generative PC models, demonstrating that we can effectively construct encoder-centric, NeuroSSL models that acquire useful distributed representations of sensory input data without having to predict raw, low-level data features (e.g., pixel values).